shrayanchummu/Contact-Manager/README.md

   - Implemented robust error handling using `express-async-handler`.
   - Achieved a 20% reduction in downtime through proactive monitoring.

+- **Sharing Contacts with Other Users:**
+  - Share a contact with another user through the API.
+  - Endpoint: `POST /api/contacts/share/:id`
+  - Access: Private
+  - Request Body: `{ "targetUserId": "user_id_to_share_with" }`
+  - Shares the contact with the specified user, allowing them access to the contact details.

 ## Getting Started

 ### Prerequisites